 It has an excellent verandah that gets packed in the evenings during high season.

-Margi is located slightly away from the sea, but really close to all the main beaches and restaurants of Vouliagmeni.
+The Margi Hotel is located slightly away from the beach, but really close to all the main beaches and restaurants of Vouliagmeni.
 It has a beautiful pool lounge area and a restaurant called The Patio that was recently mentioned by CNN with a very positive review.

 There are many restaurants in the area I’ll just highlight some of the places I like visiting from time to time.
 This section will be updated with new places, so make sure to add it to your bookmarks.

-- ZACHOS – This place is packed every single day by the locals for lunch and dinner.
+- Zachos on Ermou 1, Vouliagmeni 166 71.
+This place is packed every single day by the locals for lunch and dinner.
 Zachos is focused on Greek cuisine, so it’s a good place for things like Pitas and Greek salad.
 It’s really inexpensive and good quality.
 I love their Turkey Pitas with traditional tzatziki sauce, tomatoes, onions, cucumbers and fries.

-- ITAHKI – That’s one of the most expensive restaurants in Vouliagmeni with some excellent views of the peninsula.
+- ITAHKI on Apollonos 28, Vouliagmeni 166 71.
+That’s one of the most expensive restaurants in Vouliagmeni with some excellent views of the peninsula.
 Its hidden from the general public up on the hill behind the pine trees.
 During weekend evenings the restaurant’s parking lot gets packed by high class German autos.

 Inside you’ll see Itahki’s main clientele wearing Chanel bags and flashing their Rolex watches.
 The menu is mixed and includes dishes like catch of the day and sushi.
 The service is neither perfect nor bad.
 Prices are way above average, but that’s just one of the top places in the top location.

-- Labros Restaurant located on the opposite side of the Vouliagmeni Lake entrance.
+- Labros Restaurant on Posidonos 20, Vouliagmeni 166 71.
+Its located on the opposite side of the Vouliagmeni Lake entrance.
 This is a seafood restaurant with a large summer verandah that has some nice views of the sea.
 What’s remarkable about Labros is that it was originally opened in 1939.

-- Waffle House is a casual café that has plenty of deserts and a nice sitting area.
+- Waffle House on Agiou Panteleimonos, Vouliagmeni 166 71.
+That’s a casual café that has plenty of deserts and a nice sitting area.
 I usually stop here to get my latte to go for 1.9 Eur.
 I know it’s still overpriced comparing to other areas around Athens, but this place is located along the first line of the Vouliagmeni coastline.

 Talking about beaches, Vouliagmeni has both paid and free options.
 The first one to mention is called Astir beach which is considered to be the top seaside destination for those Athenians that can afford it.